Energy Innovation Fund

 Business Accelerator

 The ACT Government invites innovative proposals from businesses that support the development of a pioneering and nation-leading electrification industry in the ACT, with export potential.
-Examples include but are not limited to:

 Previously funded projects